Can you do Laser Hair Removal when Pregnant

-Pregnancy and each and every hair
+Pregnancy and every hair

-Excess hair will come out three to six months after your child’s delivery, when your hormone levels have returned to normal.
+Excess hair will come out three to six months after your child’s delivery when your hormone levels have returned to normal.
 Telogen effluvium is the medical term for sudden hair loss.
-Due to estrogen-induced hair growth and the increased difficulty of reaching some areas of your body as your belly develops, you may wonder if you should schedule a laser hair removal treatment as an alternative to shaving, waxing, or using depilatory products.
+Due to estrogen-induced hair growth and the increased difficulty of reaching some areas of your body as your belly develops, you may wonder if you should schedule a laser hair removal treatment as an alternative to waxing, shaving, or using depilatory products.

 Other reasons to postpone till after delivery